linguistlist/multitree/USAGE.md

 ## Using CLDF SQL

-The SQLite database which can be created from the dataset running
+The SQLite database can be created from the dataset running:

 ```shell
 cldf createdb cldf multitree.sqlite
 ```

-has the following schema:
+It has the following schema:

 ![](erd.svg)

-So to list the 10 biggest trees in terms of number of nodes, you could run:
+So to list the 10 biggest trees in terms of number of nodes, you can run:

 ```sql
 sqlite> SELECT t.cldf_description AS name, count(n.cldf_id) AS nc